- About NTEN

 Brylie's interests include, photography, nature, and cartography.

-Eileigh Doineau, Membership Coordinator
+Eileigh Doineau, Sponsorship and Development Coordinator

 Arriving at NTEN has been a happy bend in the road for Eileigh, who comes from a background in environmental design and English literature.
 After a year in AmeriCorps teaching environmental education, a summer in Africa working with communities to protect local natural resources, and a master's thesis on design and community engagement, she ventured into the nonprofit realm.
 Though Eileigh loves to get her hands dirty out in the real world, she recognizes that technology is a transformative tool of empowerment and is delighted to be helping others make the most of it.